slickplan/api-docs/endpoints/sitemaps/page.md

 type | string | Element type, one of: `wysiwyg`, `text`, `image`, `video`, `file`, `table` content | string/array | Element content options | array | Element options, one of: `label`, `tag`, `tag_class`, `tag_id`, `tag_html_before`, `tag_html_after`

+*Note:* If you have added multiple languages - this will return only the default's language content.
+To get content in other languages please add its identifier to the URL: `GET /v1/sitemaps/<sitemap_id>/page/<page_id>/content/<language>`.
+The list of available languages can be obtained [from the Site Settings](./content.md#get-site-settings).